LASER: LLM Agent with State-Space Exploration for Web Navigation: Limitations

 \section{Limitations}

-In this work, we have only conducted experiments on the Webshop task.
-Despite its challenging nature, the websites hosted in this task are still simplified.
-For future work, it would be interesting to apply our LASER to more challenging benchmarks \cite{zhou2023webarena} and real-world shopping websites \footnote{\url{https://www.amazon.com/}} to test its ability.
+In this work, we have only experimented with the task of finding the target item for the shopping domain.
+Despite its challenging nature, it does not cover all tasks user typiclaly do on an e-commerce website, e.g., tracking orders or checking order history.
+For future work, it would be interesting to enhance LASER's ability so that it can handle such popular tasks in the shopping domain.
 Also, it would be interesting to equip LASER with more tools such as a knowledge retriever \cite{ma-etal-2023-chain} or a calculator \cite{gao2022pal}, so that it can handle more complex instructions.

 Our LASER requires manual annotation of possible states in the environment and their corresponding descriptions.
 Because of this, our method might only be suitable for building agents for specific domains (rather than open-world web agents), where only a handful of states are required, e.g. e-commerce or travel booking.
 For future directions, we envision a hierarchical multi-agent system, in which each specific domain is governed by an agent like LASER, and a general open-world agent just collaborates with other domain agents to complete various user instructions.